TomasLAbreu/AXI4-VIP-env/README.md

 # AXI4-VIP-env

-Environment to easily use AXI4-VIP on your AXI design.
+Environment to easily use AXI4-VIP on Xilinx Vivado tool, with your AXI design.

 Alows:
 - Verification of AXI4 Master IP